tfeb/best-map/README.md

 [`github.com/tfeb/best-map`](https://github.com/tfeb/best-map) and may
 not completely correspond to the status of any other repo.

-The Python package is tested: the Racket one is not.
-There are unit tests for it however, which you can run with `raco test` if you want.
+Travis tests the Python package, but not the Racket module.
+There are unit tests for it however, which you can run with `raco test` if you want (or `make test` in the `racket` directory).